 When has Eyjafjallajökull erupted throughout history?

-Since Iceland’s settlement in 874, Eyjafjallajökull erupted in the years 900, 1612, and from 1821 to 1823.
-The 1821-1823 eruption was said to release an enormous amount of fluoride, which is believed to have negatively impacted the health of humans and animals at the time.
+Since Iceland’s settlement in 874, Eyjafjallajökull erupted in the years around 900, 1612, and from 1821 to 1823.
+The 1821-1823 eruption was said to release an enormous amount of fluoride, which is believed to have negatively impacted the health of humans and animals at that time.
 The most recent eruption was in 2010.